Getting out of bed or calling out: why children do it

 Sometimes children call out or get out of bed because they genuinely need attention.
 For example, your child might need to go to the toilet, or there might be a spider on the wall.

-And sometimes children might suddenly start having bedtime or sleep issues after a big change or loss in their lives.
+Or children might suddenly start having bedtime or sleep issues after a big change or loss in their lives.
 This can be a sign that they’re having some stress or anxiety.

 If you think your child’s sleep issues are caused by stress or anxiety, or if your child seems very afraid or worried about night-time or about separating from you, it’s a good idea to see a health professional.
 You could start by talking to your GP or child and family health nurse.